godalming123/binary-repository/readme.md

 - Some binaries can ask to install packages from bento twice:
   - `npm`
   - `npx`
+  - `odin`
 - Add descriptions for sources
 - Add licenses info for sources
+- Zed tries to auto update itself
+- `npx` does not seem to recognise binaries installed with `npm install -g`

 # Missing packages